alfredocoj/kubernetes-install-config/README.md

 ```

-4. Access Dashboard via the link - `http: //:` that you got as part of step 2
+4. Access Dashboard via the link

+- `http://:` that you got as part of step 2

 Example: `https://192.168.6.3:31843`